-We've been inspired by the important work happening in our communities and by our alumni to bring awareness to systemic racism in our province, and beyond.
-Hear directly from Black/African Nova Scotian and Mi'kmaw/Indigenous alumni who share THEIR messages and calls for change.
+We have been inspired by the important work happening in our communities and by our alumni to bring awareness to systemic racism in our province, and beyond.
+Hear directly from Black/African Nova Scotian and Mi'kmaw/Indigenous alumni who share their messages and calls for change.

 I could recount many stories of the times I've been mocked, verbally harassed, insulted and physically threatened as a direct result of my skin colour, but the Black Dots Project was my way to examine how white people started to see me after I fell in love with punk rock.
 I’ve written a brief pamphlet discussing issues faced by Black musicians in the world of rock music (punk rock specifically).
 It was inspired by events within my own life, as well as a strong desire to tell the stories of these musicians I believe to be unsung heroes.
 The pamphlet was published by Pentagon Black, who donated all sales within the month of June to the Black Lives Matter Nova Scotia Solidarity Fund.
 It felt good to be a part of something that was making a difference in my local community.

 Supporting Black business in Nova Scotia